ahmedrimi-cpu/iPlan-/README.md

-# Deploying Daybook — free, ~5 minutes
+# Deploying iPlan — free, ~5 minutes

 You need a free GitHub account.
 That's the only account required — no paid tier, no credit card.